-Listed below are some additional points about running DNS on your Firewall Enterprise:
+Listed below are some additional points about running DNS on your Sidewinder:

-- The Firewall Enterprise uses Berkeley Internet Name Domain (BIND 9). - The configuration files for the unbound and the Internet name servers are /etc/named.conf.u and /etc/named.conf.i, respectively.
+- The Sidewinder uses Berkeley Internet Name Domain (BIND 9). - The configuration files for the unbound and the Internet name servers are /etc/named.conf.u and /etc/named.conf.i, respectively.
 The configuration files specify corresponding directories: /etc/namedb.u and /etc/namedb.i.
 When you boot your firewall, the name server daemon (named) is started.
-The /etc/named.conf.u and /etc/named.conf.i files specify whether the firewall is a master or a slave name server and list the names of the files that contain the DNS database records. - If you choose to configure the firewall as a master name server on either the unbound (internal) or Internet (external) side, you can modify the /etc/namedb.u/domain-name.db and /etc/namedb.i/domain-name.db files (where domain-name = your site's domain name).
+The /etc/named.conf.u and /etc/named.conf.i files specify whether the firewall is a master or a slave name server and list the names of the files that contain the DNS database records. - If you choose to configure the firewall as a master name server on either the unbound (internal) or Internet (external) side, you can modify the /etc/namedb.u/domain-name.db and /etc/namedb.i/domain-name.db files (where domain-name = your site's domain - /etc/namedb.u/domain-name.db and /etc/namedb.i/domain-name.db files (where domain-name = your site's domain name).
 You can add the information that is being advertised for these zones. - The firewall contains a non-blocking DNS resolver to support reverse IP address look-ups in the active proxy rule group, and name-to-address look-ups in the various proxies.
 The relevant resolver library calls are gethostbyname() and gethostbyaddr().
 The non-blocking DNS resolver provides a small number of DNS resolver daemons (nbresd) that are handed queries to resolve on behalf of the client.